Borno State: Local Government Areas

-Borno State consists of twenty-seven (27) Local Government Areas, grouped into three Senatorial Districts (shown below with their areas and 2006 Census population figures):
+Borno State consists of twenty-seven (27) Local Government Areas, grouped into three Senatorial Districts (shown below with their areas and 2006 census population figures):

-In addition, there are eight Emirate Councils (Borno, Bama, Dikwa, Biu, Askira, Gwoza, Shani and Uba Emirates), which advise the local governments on cultural and traditional matters.
+In addition, there are eight Emirate Councils (Borno, Bama, Damboa, Dikwa, Biu, Askira, Gwoza, Shani and Uba Emirates), which advise the local governments on cultural and traditional matters.

+Displaced People

 Languages

 A wide variety of Biu–Mandara languages are spoken in Borno State, particularly in the Mandara Mountains.

 Languages of Borno State listed by Local Government Area:

 Other languages of Borno State are Lala-Roba, Tarjumo, Yedina, and Tedaga.

 Religion

-Islam is practiced in Borno State, with an equally few number of adherents of Christianity and other faiths.
+Islam continues to be the dominant faith practised in Borno State, with much smaller numbers of adherents of Christianity and other faiths spread throughout and living within the region.
 Sharia operates as the primary foundation for the development, interpretation, and enforcement of most civic codes and laws.
 The Roman Catholic Diocese of Maiduguri has its seat in the State.
-Ekklesiar Yan'Uwa A Nigeria (EYN) buildings in Maiduguri were destroyed by Boko Haram as a part of their uprising.
-The buildings were later rebuilt.
+The Anglican Diocese of Maiduguri (1990) within the Province of Jos, is led by Bishop Emmanuel Morris (2017).
+Ekklesiar Yan'Uwa A Nigeria (EYN) buildings in Maiduguri were destroyed by Boko Haram as a part of their uprising, which were later rebuilt.